Attacking Fraud from All Sides

 2. Encourage active use of card controls: Card controls are a simple way for cardholders to self-monitor their purchase activities.
 Cardholders can set parameters based on location, merchant types, and high-dollar thresholds customized to their individual spending habits, to protect against high-risk transactions.
 Additionally, users can choose to receive transaction notifications on their preferred mobile devices, allowing them to view card activity in real time.

 3. Educate your cardholders on how to protect themselves: One of the most effective ways to prevent fraud is through a program of regular and continuing cardholder education.
 Sprinkle simple, practical security tips throughout your regular cardholder communication channels, including email, newsletters, and in-branch signage.
-Here are some nuggets to help you get started:

-Toot your own horn in your newsletter, email blasts, and on your website.
+Toot your own horn in your newsletter, email blasts and on your website.
 Consider offering educational sessions to inform your cardholders of everything you do to protect them every day, and how they can help support these efforts.
 In other words, make your cardholders part of your security team.

 Combating fraud presents a daunting challenge for financial institutions, one that won’t retreat any time soon.
 However, the situation is far from dire.
 By taking a few practical action steps, banks and credit unions can aggressively battle this trend and develop stronger, more trusted relationships with their cardholders.
 For our full white paper, Combat Rising Fraud: 5 Keys to Stemming the Tide, click here.